Private Equity in China

 Overview of Private Equity in China

 However, there are also international funds.
 But if you try to compare local funds and international funds, there are 100% difference between the two.
 In the case of local funds, the team is huge.
 You can see that more than 100 people are working in one local fund.
 As a result, the pay is comparatively lower.

 On the other hand, international funds recruit small teams, and pay is much higher.
 However, local funds close many deals, and international funds have a hard time closing any deals.

 Top Private Equity firms concentrate on diversified deals because the industries in China are very much diversified.
 You will find every industry very much in China – from retail to manufacturing, from IT to healthcare, and from a state-owned enterprise to the constructional industry.
 You will also find industries like infrastructure, clean-tech, software, energy, etc.

 So, in a nutshell, if you are working in China’s PE firm, make sure it is a local fund.
-Otherwise, you would be having a hard time to close anything which can ultimately hurt your resume.
+Otherwise, you would have a hard time closing anything, which can ultimately hurt your resume.
 In local funds, you will have no structured training, but you will close more deals, which will help you pump up your resume for future prospects.

 Private Equity Services Offered in China

 As you already know that Chinese private equity firms (local funds) are very focused on local funds, and they have a set of services they offer to their very local clients.
 Have a look at the service orientation and the services offered –

 - Focus: As local funds, the primary aim is to close as many funds as they can.
 The target market is state-owned enterprises (SOEs) and all other private companies in different industries.
 They also focus on cross-border deals, but the orientation is far less than the local funds.